dongchunhai/vue-demo/README.md

 # vue-demo
-this is a demo for vue
+this is demos for vue